 - Continually seek education and training to remain culturally responsible and sensitive to needs of client(s).

-- Post-secondary degree or diploma in Community Planning or related field.
+- Post-secondary degree or diploma in Community/Urban Planning, Environmental Planning, or related field.

 - Experience in strategic planning and project development/implementation /management.